Wondering if there are mosquitoes in Bora Bora?

 Bora Bora’s airport is known as a hotspot for mosquitoes so I’d also recommend wearing repellent when you arrive and leave from here.

-If you visit Bora Bora during June, July and August, mosquitoes will be less of a problem.
+If you’re visiting Bora Bora during June, July, August or September then mosquitoes will be less of a problem.

-Mosquitoes tend to be worse during the rainy seasons which run from December until April.
+Mosquitoes tend to be worse during the rainy season which runs from November until April.

 During these months it’s more humid and it rains frequently which attracts more mosquitoes.